b

 • Listen to and respond to stories, rhymes, poems, songs and games from various cultures

-• Respond to visual and aural stimuli, such as pictures, paintings, radio or film clips
+• Respond to visual and oral stimuli, such as pictures, paintings, radio or film clips

 • use communication, language and literacy in every part of the curriculum;